RavivGilady/AlgebraicChess/DEVELOPMENT.md

 ## 🗂️ Branch Notes

 | Branch           | Description                    |
 |------------------|--------------------------------|
 | `master`         | Monolithic (frontend + backend) |
 | `microservices`  | Kafka + bot-service split       |
 ---

+## 🚀 Migration Plan

+The `microservices` branch introduces a scalable, event-driven architecture using Kafka, separate bot service, and updated Docker orchestration.

+Once the microservice-based version is production-ready, it will be **merged into `master`**, replacing the monolithic version.

+Until then:
+- Use `master` for local development with no Kafka
+- Use `microservices` for real-time, scalable features

+Make sure `.env.example`, setup scripts, and documentation are kept in sync between branches when applicable.

+---